adropulic/phase2L1BTagAnalyzer/tau_exercise/README_TAUS.md

    * `root -l -b -q TMVAAnalysis_tau.C`.
 1. (Optional) to plot a histogram of the resultant discriminant values, use `/tau_exercise/training/applyWeightFiles/applyWeightFile_taus.C`.
 1. Choose binning/ which values to use for the input variables.
-1. Declare the binning/values in `tau_exercise/tables/makeTable.C` and generate a text file of the LUT (sort of):
+1. Declare the binning/values in `tau_exercise/tables/makeTable.C` and generate a text file with the table:
    * `root .x makeTable.C > log`.

 ## Making efficiency plots
-1. In the folder `efficiency_plots`, the macro `calculateEfficiency.C` returns the efficiency as a function of the tau reco- or gen-pT, and the macro `makeEfficienciesPlot.C` is where you can specify which turn-on curves to plot.
+1. In the folder `efficiency_plots`, `makeEfficienciesPlot.C` calls a few macros (`calculateEfficiency.C` to calculate eff. histograms and
+   `efficienciesHist.C` for plotting) to generate plots.
    * `root -l makeEfficienciesPlot.C` or `root -l -b -q makeEfficienciesPlot.C`

 ## Making ROC curves